Kern County Big Rig Accident Lawyers

 The case was dropped by a large well-known law firm 4 months before trial, we came in and prepped for trial and were able to secure the maximum policy limits on the doorsteps of trial.

 Naming every potentially responsible defendant in your case is important.
-Failure to properly investigate and find who is responsible can cause you to leave money on the table during negotiations, and you risk not getting the compensation you deserve that will cover your losses.
+Failure to properly investigate and find who is responsible can impact your claim, and you may not be able to pursue compensation that reflects the extent of your actual losses.

 In a commercial truck accident, there are many possible defendants.
-Your attorney can determine who to name in your lawsuit.
+Your attorney can assess who could be liable for your accident.
 Potentially responsible defendants in a California big rig accident include the following:

 • The truck driver